 Imagine a common scenario: a lead reaches your website, opens up the chat, one of your team members answers immediately (ideally within 30 seconds) and the two of them have a pleasant conversation.
 Once the lead leaves the website, they’re gone.
 Unless that lead comes back and sends another message, there is no way to reach them through the live chat system.

 It could be that your lead got tired of waiting for the representative to respond.
 Or maybe their internet connection is at fault.
 Perhaps the WWE match they’ve been waiting for came on TV.
 Whatever the reason, if they’re gone, then so is their chat history.
 Even if the lead comes back, they’ll have to start over with your representative, which might be another person at the time.
 What a drag.
-Some live chat platforms (like Intercom) have measures that prevent this from happening, but it only works if you don’t clear your browser’s cache or use another device.
+Some live chat platforms (like Intercom and Chatra) have measures that prevent this from happening, but it only works if you don’t clear your browser’s cache or use another device.

 The main purpose of messengers is to connect a person to a person.
 They are now part of our daily lives, especially if you’re a big city dweller, or young or both.
 Your friends and family, your fitness trainer, your distant relative that likes your every post on Facebook— they’re all there.
 It’s convenient, easy and you can continue the conversation whenever you wish—no need to be online at the same time.
 And the chat history is available from any device!